FeatureBaseDB/featurebase/docs/getting-started.md

 Although Pilosa doesn't keep the data in a tabular format, we still use the terms "columns" and "rows" when describing the data model.
 We put the primary objects in columns, and the properties of those objects in rows.
 For example, the Star Trace project will contain an index called "repository" which contains columns representing Github repositories, and rows representing properties like programming languages and stargazers.
 We can better organize the rows by grouping them into sets called Fields.
 So the "repository" index might have a "languages" field as well as a "stargazers" field.
 You can learn more about indexes and fields in the [Data Model](../data-model/) section of the documentation.

-Note:
+Pilosa supports curl (or any HTTP tool), Go, Java, and Python.
+In this project, we will walk you through how to use each one to best communicate with the Pilosa server.

-If at any time you want to verify the data structure, you can request the schema as follows:
+Note: If at any time you want to verify the data structure, you can request the schema as follows:

 ``` request
 curl localhost:10101/schema